Effect of Low Pressure Versus High Pressure Pneumoperitoneum on Liver Functions in Laparoscopic Cholecystectomy

 Aim: To assess the impact of high pressure and low pressure pneumoperitoneum in selected group of patients undergoing laparoscopic cholecystectomy.

-Results: There was no significant difference in bilirubin and ALP in both the groups but serum AST and ALP were raised significantly in group II postoperatively patients.
-Operative time, hospital stay and time to return to normal routine was less in group I postoperatively but this was statistically non-significant.
+Results: There was no significant difference in bilirubin and ALP in both the groups but serum Aspartate Aminotransferase (AST) and Alkaline phosphatase (ALP) were raised significantly post-operatively in group II patients.
+Operative time, hospital stay and time to return to normal routine was less in group I post-operatively but this was statistically non-significant.

 Minimally invasive surgery, or laparoscopic surgery, describes an era that crosses all traditional disciplines and has changed the face of general surgery, with the goal to make operative procedures more patient and surgeon friendly (1).
 Laparoscopic Cholecystectomy is the most common laparoscopic intervention done worldwide (2).